 *Note: Not available to students who transfer in to Augustana with 65 credits or junior status.

-A: Go to the Registrar's Office website and click on online forms.
-The form to change your major/advisor is there.
-If you know who you want your advisor to be, obtain that professor's signature before returning the form to the Registrar's Office.
-If you don't have an advisor in mind, the Registrar staff will contact the department chair to select an advisor for you.
+A: Go to the Registrar's Office online forms page for the Major Change Form to change your major/advisor.
+If you know who you want your advisor to be, obtain that professor's signature before returning the form to the Success Center.
+If you don't have an advisor in mind, the Success Center staff will contact the department chair to select an advisor for you.

 A: A grade of "D-" is a passing grade in a Pass/Fail system however a "D-" is not a satisfactory grade in a Satisfactory/Unsatisfactory system.
 Augustana does NOT have a Pass/Fail system of grading available.
 We do have a Satisfactory/Unsatisfactory option available in which letter grades from "C-" to "A+" are considered satisfactory ("S") grades and grades from "D+" to "F" are considered unsatisfactory ("U") grades.

 A: Depending on your situation, there are many answers to this question:

 - You may choose to have S/U grading applied to 2 courses that are usually letter graded.
 This is NOT 2 courses per term or 2 courses per year, but rather 2 courses on your entire Augustana transcript.

 - You must request S/U grading while you are taking the course, by no later than the deadline published in each term's class schedule (the deadline is always approximately 1 week after mid-term).
 After that deadline, requests for S/U grading, OR to 'go back' to regular letter grading will NOT be approved.

 - If the course contributes to your major or minor, you will need the signature from the appropriate Department Chair in order to have S/U grading applied to that course.